graezykev/explain-nuance-git-merge-rebase/README.md

 +Modified by Kev
 ```

-The commit ID and change are going to be changed after the rebase, we'll see why.
+The commit ID and changes will be altered after the rebase; we'll see why.

 ### Rebase

-Now let's start the **Rebase** process.
+Let's now start the **rebase** process.

 Alternatively to **option 1**, rebasing involves integrating the changes from `main` directly into the `feature` branch history.